 The beautiful, ocean side city of Vancouver British Columbia, Canada, has been named the World’s Most Livable City many times over in the past decade, and there are innumerable reasons why that title is spot on.
 Following a recent visit, I even found myself wanting to move there.
-If you haven’t before, you should discover Vancouver British Columbia.
+If you haven’t before, you should definitely start your tour with our 7 favorite places to visit in Vancouver BC.
 We’ll help you find all the best parts of the city.

 Why is Vancouver so great?